Wonderful bike trail Canal du Midi

-7 days at France’s historic canal from Sete to Carcassonne.
+7 days at France’s historic canal from Montpellier to Carcassonne.

 The channel bridge across the Orb river takes you to the sluice Fonséranes.
 On side roads and field tracks you roll through vineyards and reach Narbonne.
 On first glance, alone the mighty cathedral (one of the three largest in France) indicates the former importance of Narbonne in the world.
 Once it was an important harbour, the capital of the Provincia Romana Narbonensis, the most important town west of Rome; today it's a friendly city in the inland at the Canal de la Robine.

 5. day Narbonne-Homps/La Redorte 40 / 45 km

 You leave Narbonne along the Canal de la Robine, until you reach the Canal du Midi again.
 Further on you come through beautiful villages to Homps, which just had an important upswing after building the channel, because its harbour was one of the few in which it was possible to turn the barges.
 Tonight you have dinner in a restaurant with an exquisite cuisine.

 6. day Homps/La Redorte -Carcassonne 45 / 35 km

 At the Canal du Midi you cycle to Trébes, a picturesque village with a historic mill.
 Roll on through small villages to Carcassonne, the biggest medieval fortified town of Europe.
 The double ring of big, massive pinnacle embattled walls is 3 m in caliber and is a memorable sight with its 52 mighty towers.